deepamarti/point-theme/index.md

 ### Some fun facts
 - I love to draw and even sell some of my drawings as stickers on [Etsy](https://www.etsy.com/shop/DeepasDesigns)!
 - In high school, I was on an all-girls robotics team in which I wrote code for the robot and also produced and narrated our Chairman's Award videos.
 You can check out the videos [here](https://www.youtube.com/watch?v=2R8_bYiux9E) and [here](https://www.youtube.com/watch?v=0X3hc3d85Og).
-- I love cruciferous vegetables (cauliflower, broccoli, brussel sprouts). 😍
+- I love running and hiking especially in National Parks!

+<p>&nbsp;</p>
+Thank you for stopping by, I would love for you to reach out!